 The quotient is 10 (2 in decimal), and the remainder is 11 (3 in decimal).

-I won’t lie to you.
-Just like in the case of decimal division, binary division is the heaviest to do “by hand” of the ones we’ve seen.
+I’m not going to lie to you.
+Just like with decimal division, binary division is the most tedious to do “by hand” of the ones we’ve seen.
 It’s easy, but it requires many comparisons and subtractions.

 Let’s see the process of doing the division “by hand” easily.

-• We shift the divisor until it no longer fits in the dividend
+- Shift the divisor to the left until it no longer fits into the dividend

 Example